Jaisocx-Tools/jaisocx-tools-builder/README.md

     },
 ```

-- *4. in the catalog workspace/ts/,* start build .ts files to .js
+- *4. in the root ctalog of this project,* start build .ts files to .js

 ```
-npm run build
+./buildPackages.sh
 ```

 ## how to prettify .ts soures: